Select an OCR site

 A moderation report will be completed by the OCR moderator and emailed to the centre within 48 hours of the moderation.

-Results for externally assessed units will be issued on the standard results days for January (early March) and June (AS/A Level results day in August).
+Results for externally assessed units will be issued by the standard results days for January (early March) and June (AS/A Level results day in August).

 Candidate unit achievement reports will be available to view via Interchange.